Transfer Credit Requirements

 Former Student Admissions

-Students who have previously attended one or more of the Alamo Colleges and have not enrolled within the past twelve (12) months at any other college or university must satisfy all applicable admissions requirements prior to registration and complete the ApplyTexas Application.
+Students who have previously attended one or more of the Alamo Colleges District and have not enrolled within the past twelve (12) months at any other college or university must satisfy all applicable admissions requirements prior to registration and complete the ApplyTexas Application.
 Students with dismissals more than ten (10) years old will enter in Good Academic Standing.
 Returning students whose last status was Academic Dismissal must petition for readmission as outlined under Academic Standing and Probation.

-If students return to the Alamo Colleges after a five (5) year absence, they may be required to re-submit transcripts for admission and/or graduation.
+If students return to the Alamo Colleges District after a five (5) year absence, they may be required to re-submit transcripts for admission and/or graduation.
 Students who have been academically dismissed from a former institution should refer to Academic Standing and Probation.

 International Student Admissions

 International students bring a variety of cultures to enrich the college community and help to prepare all students for the challenges of an increasingly interdependent world.